Texas–Indian wars: Alliances with other tribes

-After driving out the Apaches, the Comanches were stricken by a smallpox epidemic from 1780–1781.
+After driving out the Apaches, the Comanches were stricken by a smallpox epidemic from 1780 to 1781.
 As the epidemic was very severe, the Comanche temporarily suspended raids, and some Comanche divisions were disbanded.
 A second smallpox epidemic struck during the winter of 1816–1817.
 The best estimates are that more than half the total population of the Comanche were killed by these epidemics.

 In response to this devastating loss of numbers, the Comanche effectively allied with the Kiowa and Kiowa Apache after one Kiowa warrior spent a fall season with the Comanche in 1790.
 Fehrenbach believes the union came from the necessity to protect their hunting grounds from settler incursions.
 First, the Kiowa and the Comanche agreed to share hunting grounds and unite in war.
 The Kiowa Apache, as allies of the Kiowa, ultimately joined this alliance.
 Eventually, the three tribes agreed to share the same hunting grounds and had a mutual self-defense and war pact.